Philosophy and Ethics (PHIL)

 PHIL 360.
 Feminist Philosophy.
 3 Credits.

 This course will investigate theories and major ideas of feminist philosophers.
 The course may be approached as an historical examination of the different "waves" of feminism, or topically, by considering themes like: women and the body, the feminine and the spirit, philosophy of sex/gender, feminist art, postmodern feminism, etc. Central figures in feminist philosophy who may be studied include: Charlotte Perkins Gilman, Simone de Beauvoir, Susan Bordo, Catharine MacKinnon, Luce Irigaray, Audre Lorde, Judith Butler, Donna Haraway, Sara Ahmed, and Chandra Talpade Mohanty.
-S, odd years.
+S.

 PHIL 371.
 Philosophy of Law.
 3 Credits.